AmanBhanse/expense-mgmt-v2/README.md

 ### Any challenges faced during implementation.

-- 6 hrs is not enough time to for required app.
-It costs code quality issue
+- 6 hrs was not enough time to properly fullfill the given requirements.
+It cost code quality issue.

 ### What do you think are the most important aspects when developing such an application for a customer (e.g. UX, Performance, ...)?
 Describe the (to you) two most important aspects in about 100 words each.